Start Date

 This apprenticeship delivered at the college is an ‘in-service’ qualification designed for those working or wishing to work as teachers or trainers in the post compulsory sector (16 years plus) and be able to provide evidence of at least 250 hours of teaching practice experience over the duration of the course.

-It is a requirement that anyone entering this course will have a minimum level 3 qualification in their own area of specialism and a Level 2 in English & Maths (GCSE grade C/4 or above) or equivalent.
+It is a requirement that anyone entering this course will have a minimum Level 3 qualification in their own area of specialism and a Level 2 in English & Maths (GCSE grade C/4 or above) or equivalent.
 Plus, access to 150 hours of teaching and a further 100 hours of other duties, to include assessment, meetings etc. including 20 hours, which should in a different teaching organisation (subsidiary placement).
 These should all be carried out over the duration of the award.

 Additionally, you will need two mentors, one specialist subject and one pastoral to support you through the programme (One mentor can be your employer who will need to be available for tripartite meetings every 12 weeks of the programme.)